sds-smith/assemble_the_jams_3/README.md

 The app uses **three** protocols for engaging with Spotify:

 - Spotify web playback sdk for playing track previews with an authenticated user
-- REST API
+- Express Auth Router
   - Auth requests are sent to the Express server at `/auth`, where Client credentials are obtained via fetch request to Spotify and user credentials are obtained via Passport Spotify strategy.
 - GraphQL API
-  - Search, Save, and Like requests are sent via Apollo Client queries and mutations to the Express server at `/graphql` where the Apollo Server middleware invokes the appriate resolver.
+  - Search, Save, and Like requests are sent via Apollo Client queries and mutations to the Express server at `/graphql` where the Apollo Server middleware invokes the appropriate resolver.
   - The api layer is made up of a graphql resolvers layer and a models layer.
-In v3.1, the same models layer is used, but is invoked by a controller layer corresponding to REST API endpoints.
+In the previous version (v3.1), the same models layer is used, but is invoked by a controller layer corresponding to REST API endpoints.
 This reuse of the models layer to engage with the Spotify API demonstrates the power and flexibility of this versionable approach.

 On the Client side, graphql queries and mutations are implemented in `usePlaylist` and `useLike` custom hooks which leverage `useLazyQuery` and `useMutation` hooks imported from Apollo Client.